juanvanni-dev/Propuesta-Eclat/README.md

 A static document tells.
 An interactive experience shows.

-By presenting the proposal as a live website, the client can already feel the quality of the final product before saying yes.
-It also demonstrates a core principle: **every touchpoint with the client is an opportunity to show what you can do.**
+Presenting the proposal as a live website lets the client feel the quality of the product before saying yes — and demonstrates that every client touchpoint is an opportunity to deliver value.

 ---